My Setup

 I draw on my laptop.
 For that I have a Wacom Intuos Pro S. One of these days, I'm hoping to get myself a Cintiq.
 I'd switch to some other brand, but I'm not aware of any other brands that have pens that don't need batteries, and I really, really love that about Wacom tablets.
 It's also something I like about the stylus on my first gen Surface Pro, compared to later generations, and the stylus on my Thinkpad X41 Tablet.
 On the software front, I use Krita.
 I used to use Photoshop CS 5, then, while running Elementary OS a few years back, I discovered Krita and just never went back.
 I recently played around with newer versions of Photoshop, but, just, Krita is so much better.
 So, yeah.
 If you think free software drawing programs aren't any good because you've only used a certain piece of FOSS drawing software with an ableist name (*cough* GNU Image Manipulation Program *cough*), give Krita a try.
 I think you'll like it.

-Finally, when it comes to coding, I've switched over to Visual Studio Code.
-I still use emacs here and there, mostly for configuration files and single source files, but VS Code has proven so much nicer for working on FENIX.
+Finally, when it comes to coding, I use Visual Studio Code.
 I like the interface.
 I like the theme I use.
 I like the integrated terminal.
+I like the WSL integration.
 And, I like the Git repository management tools built-in to the sidebar.
-I do use emacs keybinds, since I'm used to them.
-And, for compiling stuff, it's all C compiled on the command line with GCC.
+I still use emacs keybinds, since I'm still used to them.
+And, for compiling stuff, it's all C compiled on the command line with GCC, just through WSL.

 My Phone